 Let’s try an example.
 Say you came down with pneumonia, a serious enough case that you required hospitalization.
 Twenty years ago – before hospitalists existed – you would have been taken care of in the hospital by your primary care physician.
 She probably would have visited you early in the morning, before she was scheduled to arrive at her outpatient clinic, where she had a full schedule of patients to see every 15 minutes.
 Any issues that arose at the hospital – a question about your medication, a relative who wanted an update, even a sudden deterioration in your condition – would be communicated to her by phone.
 Some questions would be easily answered but other problems might require her to drop everything and return to the hospital.
 Every call would place her in the same predicament: should she focus on the patient in front of her or you, lying in a hospital bed, perhaps miles away?

 Now there are many forces that made Hospital Medicine what it is today – with about 30,000 hospitalists, Hospital Medicine is the fastest growing medical specialty in American history.
-If you listen to my podcast, you’ll know it’s not a tale of nobility.
+It’s not a tale of nobility.
 Financial pressures on hospitals and doctors played an enormous role.
 The bottom line is that no one can be in two places at once.
 In most cases, we need one person at the clinic seeing scheduled appointments and someone else at the hospital treating the sickest patients.
 And those two people need to work together to give every patient and family what they need.

 Need is a big part of why I stayed in Hospital Medicine.
 I started in outpatient Primary Care on August 15th, 1996 – the very day Wachter and Goldman’s article was published.
 A few years later two of my colleagues – Drs.
 Jeff Davis and Mark Pasanen – started a hospitalist program at the UVM Medical Center.
 I was ready for something different and decided to give it a try.